JackLJohnson/rpg-git-book/3-tooling.md

 * List available packages: `yum list available`
 * List all packages: `yum list all`

-## Installing git
+### Installing other tools

-To install git, we must use the `yum` command once you have it setup.
+To install git and GNU Make, we must use the `yum` command once you have it setup.

 ```
-yum install git.ppc64
+yum install git.ppc64 make-gnu.ppc64
 ```

-After this, the `git` command will be available for your users to use.
+After this, the `git` and `gmake` command will be available for your users to use.

 ## Tools for editing streamfiles